Today, we’re gonna learn how to make Story B mirror Story A.

-Most TV shows have an ABC story structure, but with a runtime of twenty-one minutes, the season 21 premieré, White People Renovating Houses only features only an A–Story and B-Story.
-And this episode is a masterclass in how to make the Story B mirror Story A, so listen up, white people, but before we get to how to make YOUR Story B mirror Story A, let’s answer one question:
+Most TV shows have an ABC story structure, but with a runtime of twenty-one minutes, the season 21 premiere, White People Renovating Houses only features only an A–Story and B-Story.
+And this episode is a gift-wrapped tutorial in how to make the Story B mirror Story A, but before we get to how to make YOUR Story B mirror Story A, let’s answer one question:

 WHAT IS AN ABC STORY?

-The A-Story is your main narrative and dramatic core of a movie or episode.
-Therefore, it must feature your main character(s) presented with a problem they must overcome… or Intention/Obstruction as Aaron Sorkin would say.
+Listen up, white people!
+The A-Story is the main narrative and dramatic core of a movie or episode.
+Therefore, it must feature your main character(s) presented with a problem they must overcome… or, as Aaron Sorkin would say, Intention/Obstruction.